tireddy2/pqc_uta/draft-reddy-uta-pqc-app.md

 # Data Confidentiality {#confident}

 The migration to PQC is unique in the history of modern digital cryptography in that neither the traditional algorithms nor the post-quantum algorithms are fully trusted to protect data for the required data lifetimes.
-The traditional algorithms, such as RSA and elliptic curve, will fall to quantum cryptalanysis, while the post-quantum algorithms face uncertainty about the underlying mathematics, compliance issues (when certified implementations will be commercially available), unknown vulnerabilities, hardware and software implementations that have not had sufficient maturing time to rule out classical cryptanalytic attacks and implementation bugs.
+The traditional algorithms, such as RSA and elliptic curve, will fall to quantum cryptanalysis, while the post-quantum algorithms face uncertainty about the underlying mathematics, compliance issues (when certified implementations will be commercially available), unknown vulnerabilities, hardware and software implementations that have not had sufficient maturing time to rule out classical cryptanalytic attacks and implementation bugs.

 During the transition from traditional to post-quantum algorithms, there is a desire or a requirement for protocols that use both algorithm types.
 The primary goal of a hybrid key exchange mechanism is to facilitate the establishment of a shared secret which remains secure as long as as one of the component key exchange mechanisms remains unbroken.

 {{!I-D.ietf-tls-hybrid-design}} provides a construction for hybrid key exchange in TLS 1.3.
-It fulfills the primary goal of hybrid key exchange, with additional objectives discussed in Section 1.5 of the same document.
+It fulfils the primary goal of hybrid key exchange, with additional objectives discussed in Section 1.5 of the same document.

 Applications MUST migrate to TLS 1.3 and support the hybrid key exchange, as defined in {{!I-D.ietf-tls-hybrid-design}}.
 In the future, we anticipate a shift away from traditional cryptographic algorithms in favor of post-quantum algorithms.
 This transition is expected to provide benefits in terms of CPU efficiency and reduced data transmission overhead compared to hybrid key exchange.